open-pioneer/trails-starter/docs/tutorials/HowToCreateAnApp.md

       Fetches the file and parses it as JSON.
       This works in both development and production, since Vite generates a correct URL for both cases.

     Edits made after building the app will be visible because we always fetch the current content of the file.
     This is different from the previous approach, which always uses the file content _at build time_.

     For more details, see [Vite's documentation on public assets](https://vite.dev/guide/assets.html#the-public-directory).

 ### When to use which approach

 - Use static assets if you only need the static data at build time.
 This should be the most common case.
-- Use public assets if you care about the file's location on your web server
+- Use public assets if you care about the file's location on your web server.
 - Use public assets if the file is meant to be edited to change the behavior of the application without rebuilding it.

-> NOTE: Static assets work everywhere, even when as part of a published package.
+> NOTE: Static assets work everywhere, even as part of a published package.
 > Note that you may have to configure `assets` in your package's `build.config.mjs`, see [`publishConfig.assets](../reference/Package.md#publishconfigassets).

 > NOTE: A published package cannot provide public assets at this time (Vite's mechanism only works for _apps_).